 In her second season with the Dukes, she led the team to its second consecutive 20-win season, finishing 20-11 overall.
 It was the first time the team posted back-to-back 20-win seasons since 1999-2000.
 In CAA play, Madison went 8-6 and reached the CAA tournament semifinals for the second straight year.
 In the quarterfinals, Madison swept Georgia State 3-0 for its first win in the CAA tournament since 2007.

-Under her tutelage, 10 Dukes have received all CAA honors in, highlighted by first team honors for Lindsay Callahan (2010) and Natalie Abel (2011).
+Under her tutelage, 13 Dukes have received all CAA honors, highlighted by first team honors for Lindsay Callahan (2010), Natalie Abel (2011) and Lizzy Briones (2013).
 Abel also added VaSID State Player of the Year in 2011, becoming only the second player in JMU history to receive that honor.
 Danielle Erb was named All-CAA in all three seasons she played for Steinbrecher, becoming just the second player in school history to be named All-CAA four times.

 The 2010 JMU volleyball team recorded the seventh-best winning percentage in school history (.733) and the fifth-best since moving to Division I in 1986.
 The Dukes were especially strong at home where they compiled a 13-1 mark which ties for the second-best home mark in school history.

 Steinbrecher also authored one of the best turnarounds in the nation taking over a team that went 11-19 in 2009 and guiding them to an 11-win improvement in 2010.
 That +11 win differential was the sixth-best turnaround in the country, while the .366 improvement in winning percentage was the fourth-best in the nation.